ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * 2018-08-23 ~ Theo ~ Add transparent planes to indicate current numeric min and max after filter applied
 * 2018-08-23 ~ Theo ~ Add convex shape bubbles around text filtered data points
 * 2018-08-23 ~ Theo ~ Add 'shadow' projects to each axis plane
-* 2018-08-23 ~ Theo ~ Better interaction when setting multiple filters
-	* Currently the current filter update overrides all other updates
-	* Handle steps in the data more effectively
-* 2018-08-23 ~ Theo ~ Better display of current values for numeric filters
-	* Currently: only display as a tooltip
 * 2018-08-23 ~ Theo ~ Examples based on spreadsheet data
 * 2018-08-23 ~ Theo ~ Permalinks to user-select output data assignments
 * 2018-08-23 ~ Theo ~ Data export of data points selected by filtering